finaptic/terms-and-conditions/Benji_TermsConditions/Benji_Product_Agreement.md

 - You do not meet your obligations set out in this agreement;

-- You use your Benji Account, card or the mobile application in an unusual, fraudulent, illegal or abusive manner.
+- You use your Benji Business Operating Account, card or the mobile application in an unusual, fraudulent, illegal or abusive manner.

 If you are in default under this agreement, we may exercise, in the order we choose, one or several of the following rights: